AstrotechLabs/yii2-jwt-tools/README.md

 ## Licence

 This package is released under the [MIT](https://choosealicense.com/licenses/mit/) License.
+See the bundled [LICENSE](./LICENSE) for details.